by Shawn Burke, Ph.D.

 In this case, the height h2 lies below the average depth D; the water is pulled down to satisfy energy conservation.

 Now all of this wave stuff is great, but, when does water become shallow?
 Isn’t that the point of the article?
 Indeed it is; we just had to cover the preliminaries.
 A lot of preliminaries!
-Time to return to the general phase speed equation for surface waves.
+Time to return to the original expression for the phase speed of surface waves.
 Previously we had concerned ourselves with the deep water limit, where the hyperbolic tangent function reduced simply to 1.
 This holds true when the argument of the hyperbolic tangent equals about 3 (you can check for yourself).
 This means water is considered “deep” when

-In the shallow water case, where the depth D now becomes much less than the hull length L, the general expression for the surface wave phase speed simplifies to
+In the shallow water case, where the depth D now becomes much less than the hull length L, the original expression for the surface wave phase speed simplifies to

 We can compute the phase speed vs. depth to answer these questions.
-We shall assume that the wavelength in the general phase speed equation corresponds to the length of an 18’6” C-1 running at 6.65 mph.
-The resulting data is plotted in Figure 6.
+We shall assume that the wavelength in Equation (1) corresponds to the length of an 18’6” C-1 running at 6.65 mph.
+The resulting data is plotted in Fig. 6.
 As you can see, when the depth equals the boat length, or even about half the length, the phase speed equals the hull speed – the plot stays flat.
-The phase speed begins to decrease when the depth is about half the hull’s length – as expected give our analysis – and starts to drop significantly when the water depth is approximately one one quarter to one third of the hull’s length.
+The phase speed begins to decrease when the depth is about half the hull’s length – as expected give our analysis – and starts to drop significantly when the water depth is approximately one quarter to one third of the hull’s length.
 This corresponds to what paddler’s refer to as “concrete water,” about 4’ to 5’ deep.
 As the water depth decreases further, the phase speed drops precipitously.
 What this means is that the water inherently supports more slowly-moving waves as it becomes shallow.
-If you try to paddle faster than the phase speed you are providing a forcing function that tries to make the surface waves faster than they want to be, and you pay the price in wave resistance.
+If you try to paddle faster than the phase speed you are providing a forcing function that tries to make the water faster than it wants want to, and you pay the price in wave resistance.

 Figure 6: Phase speed vs. depth for an 18’6” hull.